 Cycling hit hard by coronavirus as races cancelled and teams pull out

-The coronavirus outbreak continued to take its toll on cycling as teams withdrew from racing and organisers started to cancel events on Thursday.
-Race organisers in Italy, Europe's most affected country by the outbreak, said on Thursday they were cancelling Saturday's Strade Bianche one-day race after Rome decided to hold events without fans.
+The coronavirus outbreak continued to take its toll on cycling as teams withdrew from racing and organizers started to cancel events on Thursday.
+Race organizers in Italy, the European country most affected by the outbreak, said on Thursday they were canceling Saturday's Strade Bianche one-day race after Rome decided to hold events without fans.

 "RCS Sport will request the UCI (International Cycling Union), via the Italian Cycling Federation, to allocate a new date on the international cycling calendar for Strade Bianche and Strade Bianche Women Elite," RCS said in a statement.
-Organisers RCS have not yet said whether the Milan-Sanremo major classic and the Tirreno-Adriatico stage race - both scheduled for later this month - will go ahead but some outfits have already pulled out.
+RCS has not yet said whether the Milan-Sanremo major classic and the Tirreno-Adriatico stage race - both scheduled for this month - will go ahead but some teams have already pulled out.

 "We have chosen to protect the health of our riders and staff and to take our responsibility for the society in not further spreading the virus," said Astana manager Alexandre Vinokourov, whose team has withdrawn from racing until March 20.
-Team UAE Emirates also said they would not take part in Tirreno-Adriatico, Milan Sanremo and Paris-Nice this month while French team AG2R-La Mondiale said they would not participate in Italian races this month.
+Team UAE Emirates also said they would not take part in Tirreno-Adriatico, Milan Sanremo and Paris-Nice while French team AG2R-La Mondiale said they would not participate in Italian races in March.

-Australia's Mitchelton-Scott, Dutch outfit Jumbo-Visma, France's Groupama-FDJ and Britain's Ineos had already pulled out of at least the Strade Bianche race in the Siena province.
-Ineos, also citing the death of sports director Nicolas Portal as a reason, will not take part in any race until March 23, meaning defending champion and Tour de France winner Egan Bernal will be absent from the Paris-Nice stage race that starts on Sunday.
+Australia's Mitchelton-Scott, Dutch outfit Jumbo-Visma, France's Groupama-FDJ, and Britain's Ineos had already pulled out of at least the Strade Bianche race in the Siena province.
+Ineos, also citing the death of sports director Nicolas Portal as a reason, will not take part in any race until March 23, so defending champion Egan Bernal, last year's Tour de France winner will be absent from the Paris-Nice stage race starting on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)